-- ROOT has its own way to of handling transient (memory resident) and persistent (file resident) histograms. - The working area should be saved before opening a file and then restored. - The file name and open mode are given as C-strings. - The delete instruction removes the object and not the file (of course)
+- ROOT has its own way to of handling transient (memory resident) and persistent (file resident) histograms. - The pointer to the working area should be saved before opening a file and then restored. - The file name and open mode are given as C-strings. - The delete instruction removes the object and not the file (of course)